fredhutchio/practice-covid-19/README.md

 This repository focuses on data from the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, representing continuously updated [global COVID-19 data](https://github.com/CSSEGISandData/COVID-19) from a wide variety of sources.

-Rami Krispin maintains a project that continuously updates a [tidy version of the Johns Hopkins data](https://github.com/RamiKrispin/coronavirus).
+Rami Krispin maintains a project that continuously updates a [tidy version of the Johns Hopkins data](https://github.com/RamiKrispin/coronavirus);
+the exercises in this repository will focus on this tidy dataset.

+We've included challenge exercises and suggestions for developing larger-scale projects for both [R](R) and [Python](Python).
+Please see the READMEs for each directory to get started.

 ## Other data and reference sources